ElMassimo/vite_ruby/README.md

 ## Getting Started 💻

-Restart your Rails server, and then run <kbd>bin/vite</kbd> to start the Vite development server.
+Restart your web server, and then run <kbd>bin/vite dev</kbd> to start the Vite development server.

-Add the following your `views/layouts/application.html.erb`:
+The installation script should have added the following to your `views/layouts/application.html.erb`:

 ```erb
 <%= vite_client_tag %>
 <%= vite_javascript_tag 'application' %>
 ```

-Visit any page and you should see a printed console output: `Vite ⚡️ Rails`.
+Visit any page and you should see a printed console output: `Vite ⚡️ Ruby`.

 For more [guides] and a full [configuration reference], check the [documentation website][website].